Blokh/cyolo_task/README.md

 ### Notes

-- I partially borrowed the BaseQueueWorkerService from another project of mine
+- Disclaimer - I partially borrowed the BaseQueueWorkerService from another project of mine
 - Question: Why use PUT instead of POST for file uploads?
 - Unusual task requirements overall ( as S3 signed URL would work here perfectly instead )